 I can’t believe it’s been 8 years since Dan and I were last here.
 We spent only 4 days in Prague the first time and immediately we were hooked.
 We finally made it back but a lot has changed since then.
-Prague was a city still well-off the tourist radar, very few Czech people spoke English when we visited in 2007, and the country had not yet learned how to deal with foreigners (like charging us a “tourist tax” on restaurant bills).
+Prague was a city still off the tourist radar.
+Very few Czech people spoke English when we visited in 2007, and the country had not yet learned how to deal with foreigners (like charging a “tourist tax” on restaurant bills).

 One thing relatively unchanged though is the delicious Prague food and it’s still as hearty and home-style as we remember it.
 We’ve been living in Prague for a month now, food-hopping from the Old Town to the New Town and local neighbourhoods in between.
-We’re rediscovering all the traditional Czech foods we really missed but also finding new ones we never knew about.
+We’re rediscovering all the traditional Czech food (and street food) we really missed but also finding new ones we never knew about.

 What You Didn’t Know about Czech Food

 Many Czechs don’t like Czech food unless it’s prepared at home (much like us Italians).
-It’s hard to find better cooking than home-cooked dishes whipped by their mother or grandmother (I can attest to that, my Italian nonna is a better chef than any restaurant!)
+It’s hard to find better cooking than home-cooked dishes whipped up by their mother or grandmother (I can attest to that, my Italian nonna is a better chef than any restaurant!)